Introduction To Chronic Kidney Disease

 How do I stop my CKD from progressing?

-To slow down the progression of kidney disease you must monitor your sugar and blood pressure levels.
+To slow down the progressive loss of kidney function you must monitor your sugar and blood pressure levels.
 You must start eating a healthy diet and stay physically active.

 Can you stop kidney disease from getting worse?

-In most cases, people suffering from CKD can prevent the disease from getting worse by taking precautions at the early stages.
-Lifestyle changes like regular exercise and a healthy diet can help you to prevent this disease.
+In most cases, patients with CKD can prevent the disease from getting worse by taking precautions at earlier stages.
+Lifestyle changes like regular exercise and a healthy diet can help you to prevent ckd.